jina-ai/langchain-serve/README.md

 autoscale_min: 1
 ```
 ### Pricing
-For application hosted on JCloud, our pricing is determined according to the instance type (as defined by [Jina AI Cloud](https://docs.jina.ai/concepts/jcloud/configuration/#cpu-tiers)) and the duration for which your application serves, and the cost associated with maintaining the minimum number of application replicas.
+For applications hosted on JCloud, our pricing is determined according to the instance type (as defined by [Jina AI Cloud](https://docs.jina.ai/concepts/jcloud/configuration/#cpu-tiers)) and the duration for which your application serves, and the cost associated with maintaining the minimum number of application replicas.
 To calculate the cost for the last hour, use the following formula:
 ```
 Hourly Cost = (Hourly Credits for Selected Instance Type) * (Serving Duration in Last Hour)
             + (Hourly Credits for Selected Instance Type) * (Minimum Number of Autoscale Configuration Replicas)